-We pride ourselves on the amazing community that continues to make a difference in the lives of our firefighters, family members, and retirees.
-It is because of that we find it important to share with you just how big of an impact every donation makes in the lives of those we trust every day.
+We pride ourselves on nurturing the amazing community that continues to make a difference in the lives of firefighters, family members, burn survivors and medical professionals.
+It is because of that we find it important to share with you just how big of an impact every donation makes in the lives of those we impact.

 On February 25, 2013 I was diagnosed with cancer.
 A tumor was found in my right front temporal lobe, and after a craniotomy was performed and the tumor removed (to the extent that it could be) the pathology showed it to be a rare form of brain cancer.
 I soon thereafter began aggressive treatments to try and kill the cancer.
 I went through 6.5 weeks of radiation and chemotherapy 5 days a week.
 Following radiation I was given a month for rest and recovery, then I started chemotherapy.
 What was supposed to be a 6 month course of chemotherapy and MRI's eventually turned into 15 months.
 Fortunately, I made it through this long process and am now cancer free!

 During the course of my treatments the bills began to pile up rather quickly.
 Between co-pays, medications, and travel expenses I was spending quite a bit of money even with good health care coverage.
 The [Foundation] and its members were very quick to offer assistance in any way they could.
 After compiling a list of my co-pays they issued me a check without question or hesitation.
 This check was a huge help!
 As one might imagine, I was dealing with many things, and not having to worry about anything financially was a great boost both financially and emotionally!

 The [Foundation] really helped me out and couldn't have made it any easier!
 Fighting cancer was made much more tolerable through the kindness and generosity shown to me be the [Foundation]!
 I can't thank them enough!